markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Run `git branch` again to make sure it worked.
 If it says the active branch is `feature/flexbox` then it worked!
 Let's start updating the site.

-If for the active branch is not `feature/flexbox` or you received an error, it's not a problem!
+If the active branch is not `feature/flexbox` or you received an error, it's not a problem!
 You can always revisit the steps we took in the last lesson to make sure you used the right commands or you can watch this video to gain insight:

 ### [NEED VIDEO: FSFO-83 - Video for creating a git feature branch](https://trilogyed.atlassian.net/browse/FSFO-83?atlOrigin=eyJpIjoiODFiM2Q0NDJiNjdhNDQ4YzhkNzA2Y2VkMmZhNzU2NTEiLCJwIjoiaiJ9)